 - Crosstalk – Allowing some characteristics of one signal to be transferred to another unrelated signal is considered crosstalk.
 The key signals need to be kept separate from other noisy signals, buffered spatially, and held at high impedance.

 - EMI – The term Electromagnetic Interference refers to intrusion by other unintentional RF signal radiators that can corrupt the signal of interest.
 Use ground shielding or metal RF isolation if needed to maintain the proper isolation between key signals within the routing.
+Learn more about EMI and EMC compliance.

 - Interconnect effects – Traces using a connector or simply have inter-plane vias will have an interconnect that could impact the signal.
 Interconnects often have a different impedance than traces, causing abrupt signal distortion.
 To ensure there are no mismatch issues that cannot be navigated, layout tools should match the interconnect impedance as closely as possible.